 If the data exchanges cannot be performed through the standard processes before the applicable deadlines as defined by the DA Fallback Allocation Platform Operator during the execution of Shadow Auctions, relevant fallback procedures for these data exchanges shall be used in accordance with the Shadow Allocation Rules.

 If the Channel Fallback Procedure cannot be implemented as necessary to enable a Shadow Auction to be conducted in time, based on a decision of the DA Fallback Allocation Platform Operator, the Shadow Auction will be cancelled.
-Latest time for sending the results to market participants is 13:50 market time day-ahead.
+Latest time for sending the results to market participants is defined in the Shadow Allocation Rules.

 If none of the above measures is considered by the DA Fallback Allocation Platform Operator as being possible, based on objective grounds and in compliance with Shadow Allocation Rules, the Shadow Auction will be cancelled and all bids already submitted will automatically be deemed null and void